joey-yoonsung/BrainShockSTL/CatchOnCMake.md

   * Test Result

-    We can't confirm the test result if use cmake test.
+    We can't confirm the test result if use cmake test on console.
 So, we have to pick it out file.

     '-o' option for file output. '-r' option for output form.
     ```cmake